koblas/skitoy/content/post/2007-10-24-xside-thoughts.md

 ```

-If I have that right&#8230;
+If I have that right...

-Forgot to document the page <-> doc table.&nbsp; But the idea is that a page would be composed of multiple documents&#8230;&nbsp; [think attributes]&nbsp;
+Forgot to document the page <-> doc table.
+But the idea is that a page would be composed of multiple documents... [think attributes]

 doc.type might be something like:

-* text/html &#8212; Need to have plain old HTML
+* text/html --- Need to have plain old HTML
-* image/gif&nbsp; &#8212; Images, duh!
+* image/gif --- Images, duh!
-* text/wiki-creole &#8212; Oh, something that might invoke a formatter
+* text/wiki-creole --- Oh, something that might invoke a formatter
-* application/xside-acl&nbsp; &#8212; ACLs,&nbsp; or other objects need to be attached somehow
+* application/xside-acl --- ACLs, or other objects need to be attached somehow